deckhouse/virtualization/docs/USER_GUIDE.md

     - VirtualMachinePool
 ```

 Create a pool with the desired number of replicas and a template.
-Per-replica disks are declared in `virtualDiskTemplates` and referenced in `blockDeviceRefs` by their template name — the pool gives each replica its own copy, so you build the device list (and boot order) exactly as in an ordinary virtual machine:
+Per-replica disks are declared in `virtualDiskTemplates`; their order is the replica's device (boot) order — the first template is the boot disk.
+The pool template has no `blockDeviceRefs` field: the controller gives each replica its own copy of every template and wires them up, so you only describe the disks once.

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2